Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Related Works

 \subsection{Behavior Prediction for Autonomous Vehicles}

-Many researchers have been focusing on probabilistic behavior prediction of autonomous vehicles and one of the most common objectives is to predict trajectories.
-Methods such as deep neural networks (DNN) \cite{intersect_RNN_traj_ICRA}, long short-term memory (LSTM) \cite{interact_LSTM_traj, social_LSTM}, convolutional neural networks (CNN) \cite{CNN_prediction, RAL_traj_LSTM_2}, generative adversarial network (GAN) \cite{social_GAN}, conditional variational autoencoder (CVAE) \cite{CVAE_DESIRE}, and gaussian process (GP) \cite{GP_traj} are typically utilized for trajectory prediction of intelligent agents.
-Moreover, inverse optimal control (or inverse reinforcement learning (IRL)) method has also been use for probabilistic reaction prediction under social interactions \cite{ITSC_IRL}, \cite{ITSC_IRL_2}.
+Many researchers have been focusing on probabilistic behavior prediction of autonomous vehicles.
+Methods such as deep neural networks (DNN) \cite{intersect_RNN_traj_ICRA, SIMP}, long short-term memory (LSTM) \cite{interact_LSTM_traj, social_LSTM}, convolutional neural networks (CNN) \cite{CNN_prediction, RAL_traj_LSTM_2}, conditional variational autoencoder (CVAE) \cite{CVAE_DESIRE}, generative adversarial network (GAN) \cite{social_GAN}, and gaussian process (GP) \cite{GP_traj} are typically utilized for trajectory prediction of intelligent agents.
+Moreover, inverse optimal control (or inverse reinforcement learning (IRL)) method has also been use for probabilistic reaction prediction under social interactions \cite{hu_frenet_IRL}, \cite{sun2019interpretable}.